of Dundee, Angus, Scotland.

 Walter Alexander Andrew Leslie, M.C., 2nd Bn., S. Gds.

-most conspicuous courage and skill, and secured an important position after
+platoon with the most conspicuous courage and skill, and secured an important

 (M.C. gazetted 14th January, 1916).

-six feet in stature – will never more be seen walking the streets of Wellington
+was well over six feet in stature – will never more be seen walking the streets

-or in Parliament chasing with flying pencil the words of the chosen of the
+of Wellington or in Parliament chasing with flying pencil the words of the

-people in order to record them in the Hansard book of fate.
-After an illness
+chosen of the people in order to record them in the Hansard book of fate.
+After

 passed quietly away on Thursday last week in his 60th year, leaving a wife and

 an only daughter about 12 years old.
 The